radiumsoftware/iridium/README.md

 3. The file in `app/config` matching the current environment.
 Example:
    `app/config/development.coffee` in development or `app/config/test.coffee` in tests.
-4. All files in `app/config/initializers` wrapped in IFFE's
+4. All files in `app/config/initializers` wrapped in IFFEs
 5. All the files from `lib/` wrapped in minispade modules
 6. All the code in `app/javascripts` wrapped in minispade modules
 7. I18n code